valohai/gcp-hybrid-workers-terraform/README.md

 3. Finally execute `terraform apply "valohai-init"` to configure the resources needed for a Valohai Hybrid GCP Installation.

 After you've created all the resources, you'll need to share the outputs with Valohai (`external-ip` and `project`)

+## Removing Valohai resources

+To remove all of the created Valohai resources empty your `valohai-data` Google Cloud Storage bucket and run `terraform destroy -var-file=variables.tfvars`.